Denver Family Law Appeal Attorney

 Once all remedies are exhausted at the District Court level, your next step will be to seek appellate review of your case under the Colorado Appellate Rules.
 Litigants must keep in mind that certain deadlines start ticking when any court ruling enters and failure to take action within the prescribed time frames can negate your rights to proceed further.
 For appeals, a Notice of Appeal must be filed within 49 days of entry of a final order in your case.
 From there, various additional procedures and deadlines are invoked related to transferring the complete case record from the district court and the filing of Legal Briefs.

-When weighing your options for challenging a problematic court ruling, the first step is to engage an attorney who can help you thoroughly analyze the situation and assess your realistic options.
-At Plog & Stein, we strive not only give you a thorough case assessment, but to also look at things from a cost-benefit perspective.
-Family law appeals can be lengthy, time consuming, and costly.
+When weighing your options for challenging a problematic court ruling, the first step is to engage a Denver family law lawyer who can help you thoroughly analyze the situation and assess your realistic options.
+At Plog & Stein, P.C., we strive not only give you a thorough case assessment, but to also look at things from a cost-benefit perspective.
+Family law appeals can be lengthy, time-consuming and costly.
 They also acquire great attention to detail and formality.
-If you are faced with an appeal, regardless of which side of the case you are on, let us put our skills and over 60 years of combined legal experience to work for you.
+If you are faced with an appeal, regardless of which side of the case you are on, let us put our skills and over 70 years of combined legal experience to work for you.